xuebaiios/BdryReach/README.md

 options.set_usekrylovError(1);
 options.set_max_error(DBL_MAX * Eigen::MatrixXd::Ones(2,1));
 ```
-### 2.3.4 Invoking the boundary-based method for the outer-approximation of reachable sets computation Invoking Outer-approximation Computation Method Based on Boundary Analysis
+### 2.3.4 Invoking the boundary-based method for computing the inner-approximation of reachable sets

-**This step calls our boundary-based method for the outer-approximation of reachable sets computation.
-Refer to section 2.1.2 for parameter meanings.**
+**This step invokes our boundary-based method for computing inner-approximation of reachable sets.
+Please refer to Section 2.1.1 for the meanings of various parameters.**
 ```cpp
 vector<Zonotope<double>> underR = UnderApprox::underReachClp(mysys, mysysBack, options, R0_, 0.1, 8, 0.01, 0.05, 0.01, 50);
 ```